 This course is an intensive combined course in college algebra and trigonometry designed primarily as preparation for calculus.
 Students will study basic algebraic concepts, complex numbers, equations and inequalities, graphs of functions, system of equations and inequalities, linear and quadratic functions, polynomial functions of higher degree, rational, exponential, logarithmic, and trigonometric functions, inverse functions, basic identities, vectors, polar coordinates, analytic geometry, and mathematical induction.
-Students may not receive credit for both MATH 021 and MATH 025, or both MATH 022 and MATH 025.
+Students may take both MATH 021 and MATH 022 or take only MATH 025.